OmgImAlexis/OverlayAsk/README.md

-HoverAsk
+OverlayAsk
 ========

-Add this to your HTML and add your description, etc. to the Askbox part in the customise menu then add the .overlay_ask to the link you want to use for it.
+Add this to your HTML and add your description, etc. to the askbox part in the customise menu then add the .overlay_ask to the link you want to use for it.

 ```html
 <meta name="text:askbox" content="" />